hwmike1617/Binary-Classification-of-Reddit-Posts/README.md

 1. Tokenization the all the comments in yg_gym.
 2. Lemmatization all the token words in yg_gym.
 3. TfidfVectorizer the tokenized/lennatized words.

 <img src="./images/tfidf.png"></img>

-**Note** Word2Vec is applied to the third classification model before TfidfVectorizer (Random Forest with Word2Vec)
+**Note** Word2Vec is applied to the fourth classification model before TfidfVectorizer (Random Forest with Word2Vec)

 ## Modeling

+Four Machine Learning models will be used here to classify the tokenized/lemmatized posts.
+And we will see the model performance metrics score, Confusion Matrix Display and the ROC curve to determine which is the best performing model.

+The models used are:
+- Multinomial Naive-Bayes
+- Random forest Classifier
+- Logistics Regression
+- Random Forest Classifier with Word2Vec Embedding

 ### Naive-Bayes
 <img src="./images/naivebayes.png"></img>